FREQUENTLY ASKED QUESTIONS – AND THEIR ANSWERS (Updated, December, 2014)

 12: People of color have been writing and speaking about these issues for years.
 Why should people listen to you, rather than them, when it comes to learning about racism?
 In fact, doesn’t listening to you, or having your voice echo so prominently on these matters in the media, for instance, crowd out the work and voices of people of color?

 They shouldn’t listen to me rather than people of color.
 They should read materials and listen to the words of any antiracist, white or of color, to the extent that work is helpful in understanding the way white supremacy operates, and to the extent that it may point the way towards strategies for combatting it.
 Fact is, most of the important scholarship about racism and white supremacy has come from people of color.
 And I highlight that work in my own books, my essays, on the recommended reading list of this website, and in every venue in which I operate.
-To do otherwise would be irresponsible.
-That said, there is also good scholarship on these subjects that has come from white activists, educators and academics as well.
+Because of the inspiring uprising in the wake of the killing of Michael Brown in Ferguson, MO — and the particularly amazing writing, blogging, videos, poems and other media being created by people of color in its wake — it is now my personal policy to make sure that for every piece of original writing I post on social media, I am sending out at least 10 pieces created by black and brown folks and/or people of color-led organizations.
+In this way, I hope to direct readers to the wisdom of people color (some of which they might not see otherwise), and use my platform to promote the work of writers, scholars and activists of color in this critical time for the social justice movement.

 So far as my work is concerned, I am mostly aiming my words towards other whites, who may never have been exposed to these subjects before, or who have only been exposed to a critique of racism coming from people of color, and who therefore may never have seen another white person challenge racism in any substantive way.
 The dangers of not speaking out as a white person are myriad: it allows whites to think racism is only a black and brown issue (rather than something that endangers us all in the long run); it allows whites to dismiss the critiques of racism offered by people of color, precisely because they can be perceived as narrowly self-interested; and it allows whites to never have to examine their own conditioning or privileges, since few members of any privileged group tend to respond constructively to criticisms of their privileges coming from marginalized group members (at least at first).